-Florida Senate considers fate of sheriff removed by governor
+Panel backs removal of sheriff over school shooting response

 Levesque said Israel should be held responsible for the three failures at his department: not appropriately investigating threats made by suspected shooter Nikolas Cruz before the massacre; deputies who didn’t rush into the school to confront Cruz during the shooting; and not establishing an effective command base to respond to the shooting.

-The sheriff’s supporters also traveled more than 400 miles from Broward County, just north of Miami, to Florida’s capital city to urge lawmakers to reinstate Israel, who was first elected in 2012.
+The sheriff’s supporters traveled more than 400 miles from Broward County, just north of Miami, to Florida’s capital city to urge lawmakers to reinstate Israel, who was first elected in 2012.

 “Please be the body that doesn’t turn its back on the voters of Broward County,” said Patti Lynn.
 “Our county voted for Sheriff Scott Israel.
 It’s up to the voters of Broward County to remove him.”

-Israel’s attorney, Benedict Kuehne, said the governor’s office failed to prove that Israel showed incompetence.
+Earlier in the day, Israel’s attorney argued that the governor’s office failed to prove that Israel showed incompetence.

 DeSantis is required “to prove by facts — not suspicion, not innuendo, not belief — the basis for the suspension,” Kuehne said.
 “The failure of the governor to prove the charges requires reinstatement.”

-It’s an awkward position, especially since the governor will have control of bills and budget items the lawmakers will eventually send his way during the 2020 legislative session.
+Committee members were in an awkward position, especially since the governor will have control of bills and budget items the lawmakers will eventually send his way during the 2020 legislative session.

-The committee met after the Senate briefly opened the special session.
+The committee met shortly after the Senate gaveled into special session.
 Senate President Bill Galvano was asked afterward if there was pressure on Republican senators to go along with the governor.

 “I have faith in the senators that they’re going to rise to the occasion, look at everything and adhere to the standard, which is what, in their conscience, is best for the people of Florida,” Galvano replied.